 Stabilize your Big Green Egg to a Dome temperature of 300 – 325F.
 Toss the wings on the grill and close the Dome.
 Flip the wings every 10 or 15 minutes, just to make sure they don’t get charred.
 Continue this until the skin is crispy and the wings are done to your liking.
 It should take anywhere from 35 – 45 minutes.

 Feel free to sauce them after you pull them off the grill, but it may get in the way of that crispy skin!

 Big Green Egg chicken wings are a great addition to any summer barbecue or Sunday tailgate.
 There are a few different ways you can grill up chicken wings; direct, indirect, high heat, or low heat.
-I have grilled mine both direct and indirect over low heat (325F) .
-I find both methods work very well, but I like the indirect method better because there is less chance of charring your wings.
+I have grilled mine both direct and indirect using higher heat (350 – 400F) .
+I find both methods work very well, but I prefer this Direct method using lower heat as it seems to get me the crispy skin I am after.
+Cooking at lower heat is more forgiving too, so there’s less chance of charring your wings.